whichroot/mantis/README.md

 Live data collector and encrypted relay for BTC binary prediction markets.
-Ingests real-time feeds from 19 sources across 8 WebSocket connections, computes the Omega scalar field, and evaluates whether money can be made on Kalshi and Polymarket up/down binaries.
+Ingests real-time feeds from 19 sources across 8 WebSocket connections, computes a scalar field, and evaluates whether money can be made on Kalshi and Polymarket up/down binaries.

 A policy network trained on a tensor is separate architecture and required to provide RiskConfig weights.